manujsardana/FundManagerApp/README.md

 5) I  have not used logging in this solution as I was running out of time and I wanted to finish all the features first.
 Having said that, I believe and agree that logging and exception handling is as important as the feature itself and is really helpful to track issues/problems.

+6) I have also set up some initial data so when the application is started there is some data that is loaded.